aabbtree77/twinpeekz/README.md

 * Both PLs have tiny 3D communities, but there is enough OpenGL activity. [glm](https://github.com/stavenko/nim-glm) is a lot nicer in Nim due to generics and operator overloading.
 One can use common arithmetic with vectors and matrices, negate them.
 This is a double-edged sword though, might not be easy to debug.

 You can find my Nim rewrite [here](https://github.com/aabbtree77/twinpeekz2).
-Nim for 3D, Go for non-sequential execution (Erlang-type domains).
+Nim for 3D, Go for non-sequential execution ([networking mostly](https://github.com/mudler/edgevpn/issues/25)).

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: